maria0alawadhi/crocheative-backend/README.md

 ### **_Getting Started_**

-##### Users if they registered, can view the products, add them to the cart, order them, and also give their reviews!
-But if they are not registered, they can only view the products.
+##### Users if they registered, can view the items, add them to the cart, order them, and also give their reviews!
+But if they are not registered, they can only view the items.

-#####  Admin can add products, prices, and quantities.
+#####  Admin can add items, prices, and quantities.

 ##### A Trello board was used to keep track of development progress and can be viewed [here](https://trello.com/b/8yUaxHsC/crocheative)